c9s/typeloy/README.md

 ### Config File

+Typeloy uses its own config but the config format is backward-compatible with `mup.json`.

-The typeloy config is compatible with `mup.json`. typeloy checks the config filenames by this order:
+The config filename will be checked by this order:

   ['typeloy.js', 'typeloy.json', 'typeloy.config.json', 'mup.json']

 `typeloy.js` is used by when you have some node modules need to be integrated with typeloy, for example, SlackNotificationPlugin ...